 All wooden gates will need maintenance to keep them in top condition.
 Newer vinyl gates that are made to look like wood are virtually maintenance free, but even the untrained eye can tell the difference between the real thing and a vinyl facsimile.

-Need to find a pro for your Gate Installation?Find Pros
+Ready to start your Gate Installation?Find Pros

 With gates, as with many other things, it is often assumed that heavier is better.
 Be they metal or wooden gates, the soundness of the model is frequently judged by its heftiness as opposed to its actual construction.
 It is true that a heavier metal gate is generally made from solid rather than hollow metal, and that hardwood weighs more than pine, but judging a gate by pounds alone can be a mistake.